 The Institution of Chemical Engineers (IChemE) is the global professional membership organisation for people with relevant experience or an interest in chemical engineering.
 We are the only organisation to award Chartered Chemical Engineer status and Professional Process Safety Engineer.

 We are also licensed to award the titles of Chartered Engineer (CEng), Chartered Scientist (CSi) and Chartered Environmentalist (CEnv) to suitably qualified members.
-Founded in 1922 as a professional institution for chemical and process engineers, IChemE has grown to its current status of approaching 38,000 members across 120 countries.
+Founded in 1922 as a professional institution for chemical and process engineers, IChemE has grown to its current status of over 40,000 members across 120 countries.

 IChemE currently has offices in Australia, Malaysia, New Zealand, Singapore and the UK.

 IChemE's four key aims are:

 - to build and sustain an active international professional community, united by a commitment to qualifications and standards that foster excellence, relevance and esteem and the delivery of benefits to society

 - to engage with others to promote the development, understanding and use of chemical engineering and the appreciation of its importance